rapka/polemics-md/content/essays/nina-arweave.md

 ![Screenshot of https://twitter.com/0xAllen_/status/1451218682080894991.
 The Media downloaded by "right click savers" is portrayed as being worth $0](../images/nina-arweave/nina_right-click_save_tweet.png)

 A Nina NFT, so the argument goes, benefits from the security of a decentralized network where users can buy and sell releases like physical records.
-This is exactly how Greenfield, the crypto investment firm that funded Nina in 2022, [described releases on the platform](https://greenfield.xyz/2022/10/12/backing-nina/) , calling them "one-of-a-kind digital vinyls".
+This is exactly how Greenfield, the crypto investment firm that funded Nina in 2022, [described releases on the platform](https://greenfield.xyz/2022/10/12/backing-nina/), calling them "one-of-a-kind digital vinyls".
 Meanwhile, a random person right clicking and saving the music would get nothing besides a worthless audio file.

 There's just one problem with this: **mp3s of music that artists poured their souls into are not worth $0!
 Especially mp3s that are played by DJs at for profit gigs!**

 I don't believe the artists on Nina were aware of this design when they signed up for the service and I don't want to enable piracy of their works.
 Accordingly, I am not including detailed instructions for locating these mp3s as part of this article.

 ## What about bonus material?

 So far, my investigation has focused on the mp3s Nina stores on the blockchain.
-What happens to the original lossless WAV files that artists upload as "bonus material" is much less clear to me.
+What happens to the lossless WAV files that are often included with releases as "bonus material" is much less clear to me.

-WAV files for Nina releases don't seem to exist on Arweave as far as I can tell.
-The [Nina FAQ page](https://help.ninaprotocol.com/hc/en-us/articles/14334451677335-What-is-Arweave) about Arweave does not mention the storage of bonus material as being covered by upload fees.
+WAV files for Nina releases don't seem to exist on Arweave at all as far as I can tell.
+The [Nina FAQ page](https://help.ninaprotocol.com/hc/en-us/articles/14334451677335-What-is-Arweave) about Arweave does not mention the storage of bonus material as being covered by upload fees either.

-This has a few benefits: WAV files are 4.4x bigger than mp3s which cuts down on storage fees and these files can be limited to the users who own the NFTs.
+This has a few benefits: WAV files are 4.4x bigger than mp3s which cuts down on storage fees.
+These files can also be limited to only the users who own the NFTs.
 On the other hand, this obfuscates how the files are managed and sacrifices the alleged benefits of using a blockchain in the first place.

 When I attempted to re-download my own song from Nina, I was given a broken file less than a kilobyte in size.
 This file was in fact a text file mislabeled to have a `.wav` extension, which in turn contained a link to my music hosted on cloudfront.net.

-CloudFront is content delivery network operated by Amazon Web Services.
+CloudFront is a content delivery network operated by Amazon Web Services.
 It is not decentralized.

 While I'm not a huge fan of Amazon (to say the least), I don't really have an issue with Nina using Amazon Web Services.
 AWS powers a lot of the modern internet and like Twitch.tv, it's a business that's mostly separate from the toxic mess that is the Amazon's primary business.
 What I *do* have a problem with is the lack of transparency from Nina's team. **Amazon servers are the epitome of the platforms "built on privately owned technology" decried in [Nina's blockchain FAQ](https://help.ninaprotocol.com/hc/en-us/articles/14331778320279-Why-is-Nina-built-on-the-blockchain).**